auth0/docs/articles/client-platforms/vanillajs/09-mfa.md

 <%= include('../_includes/_mfa-login', { loginlink: '/docs/quickstart/spa/vanillajs/01-login' }) %>

-# Summary
+## Summary

-In this guide you learned how to use Auth0 Guardian to add multifactor authentication to your VanillaJS project.
+In this guide we saw how to use Auth0 Guardian to add multifactor authentication to your VanillaJS project.